MUSICAL WAINSGATE

 ‘I cried unto the Lord with my mouth, and he was extolled with my tongue.
 If I regard iniquity in my heart, the Lord will not hear me: but verily God hath heard me: he hath attended to the voice of my prayer’.

-John Kitchen was a prolific composer of hymn tunes, anthems and an oratorio ‘The Pilgrim’s Progress’, published in 1877, and it is likely that his compositions were performed regularly by the various Wainsgate choirs.
+John Kitchen was a prolific composer of hymn tunes, anthems and an oratorio ‘The Pilgrim’s Progress’, published in 1877.
+He published The Yorkshire Melodist a collection of ‘original psalm and hymn tunes’ in 1861, and it is likely that his compositions were performed regularly by the various Wainsgate choirs.

 * * *